 Buy Nettle root

-In Europe, nettle (Urtica dioica L.) has been used for medicinal purposes for centuries.
+In Europe, nettle (Urtica dioica L.) has been used for centuries.
 It has traditionally been used to relieve conditions such as rheumatism, anaemia, eczema and nephritis.

 Nettle root is now recommended for relieving lower urinary tract symptoms associated with benign prostatic hyperplasia, increasing urine volume and flow.
 Its anti-inflammatory and hypotensive action also gives it cardioprotective properties.